nicocardiel/filabres/doc/classification.rst

     (because they verify all the ``requirements``) can be flagged as suspicious because they exhibit an unexpected property (defined in the ``requirementx``), such as anomalous exposure time or signal.

+  - ``maxtimespan_hours``: calibration images with the same signature and within this maximum time span are combined prior to their reduction and generation of a single master calibration.
+Bias images are averaged using a median combination (note that the median combination gets rid of cosmic rays).
+Flat images are normalized prior to their median combination.
+    Science images are reduced individually (i.e., ``maxtimespan_hours: 0``).

+  - ``basicreduction``: logical flag that indicates whether science images are reduced using the master calibrations.
+This flag should always be ``True``.

 Note that images previously included in the file ``ignored_images.yaml`` will be classified as ``ignored``.